PMI CORPORATE WEBSITE PRIVACY NOTICE

-- you may provide information on your preferences and interests so that we can offer you reward schemes or invite you to events that will interest you;
+- you may provide information on your preferences and interests so that we can offer you updates and services that will interest you;

-- we may collect information that enables us to verify your age and identity, for example a copy of an identity document.
+- we may collect information that enables us to verify your identity and age.

 - details of your visit or call (such as time and duration);

 - your use of digital PMI touchpoints (such as the pages you visit, the page from which you came, and the page to which you went when you left, search terms entered, or links clicked within the touchpoint); and